General Sessions

 Kristin Silva Linder

 Tragedy and trauma often leave us feeling exposed, ashamed, and disgraced.
 But Proverbs offers a different perspective—one in which wisdom doesn’t merely instruct but adorns, bringing dignity where shame once ruled.
-In this workshop, we’ll explore how godly wisdom restores honor in the midst of disgrace and consider tangible ways to apply that truth as we care for others and navigate our own stories.
+In this breakout, we’ll explore how godly wisdom restores honor in the midst of disgrace and consider tangible ways to apply that truth as we care for others and navigate our own stories.

 Demystifying PTSD (Intermediate)